Last updated on November 2nd, 2024 at 07:45 pm

 Starting off on the TART Trail

 The TART trail was beautiful, paved, relatively flat, and somewhat shady.
-We very much enjoyed the sections of our path that were along the trail!
+We very much enjoyed the sections of our path along it!

 The segments on the road are relatively quiet, except for the two short chunks on M-22.
-It should be noted though that it does get hilly on the roads.
-Referred to as little “bumps” by some of the locals.
+It should be noted, though, that it does get hilly on the roads.
+They are referred to as little “bumps” by some of the locals.

 STOP TWO: